To make an appointment,

 Cell.: 073 4584079

 Suite 7, Midvaal Private Hospital, Nile Drive, Three Rivers, Vereeniging

-As counsellor I do have counselling skills, but you are the EXPERT in your life!
-Narrative counselling is an unique approach that places your experience in a central position of importance and work with the following focus:
+I have counselling skills, but you are the EXPERT in your life!
+Narrative counselling is a unique approach that places your experience in a central position of importance and works with the following focus:

 1. We all create stories of our lives and we tend to live accordingly.
-These stories become the constituting guidelines for how we live.
+These stories constitute the guidelines for how we live.
 They shape not only the way we think and act, but also how we make sense of ourselves and the world around us.

 2. Our stories about ourselves have been influenced by our experiences, circumstances, environment, community and culture.

 3. Our stories are always based on SELECTED events—they are never complete.

 4. We all have some key stories about ourselves that are deeply ingrained.